p-argento/uni/LDS/_LDS.md

 1. connecting the application directly to the cube
 2. what happens if we do not find the aggregations in the DW?

+Opens Power BI.
+Use the famous string for SSAS and use "dynamic connection".

+On the right you have the representation of the data.
+Exactly like in SSAS to create the MDX queries with drag&drop.
+Typically the dashboard is a composition of plots.